 - ITIL Problem Management:

 ITIL's Problem Management, on the other hand, is more proactive.
 It’s about identifying and resolving the root cause of incidents.
 This involves performing an ITIL root cause analysis, identifying patterns and trends, and implementing workarounds and solutions.

 Problem Management vs Incident Management: An Interwoven Relationship

 While they're distinct, problem and incident management are also tightly linked.
 One can't effectively exist without the other.
 The ultimate goal of both practices is to make sure that the IT service is quality and consistently delivered to the end user.

 So, we can sum up that the incident represents the symptoms of the ailment, while the problem represents the ailment itself.

 DevOps: Bridging Incident and Problem Management

-With the advent of the DevOps framework, the lines between Problem Management and Incident Management are even more blurred.
-DevOps promotes a more integrated approach wherein the same team that develops an application is also responsible for maintaining it.
-This holistic view ensures that the team is invested not only in addressing issues but also in understanding and rectifying underlying causes.
+Following the DevOps framework, the lines between problem management and incident management are even more blurred.
+According to DevOps and its integrated approach, the development team is also responsible for the maintenance.
+This holistic view ensures the team is not only invested in addressing issues but also in understanding and rectifying underlying (or root) causes.

 The Role of Change Management

 Change Management is another critical aspect of any mature ITSM approach, that serves as a meta process to your problem and incident management.
 It ensures that standard procedures are used for efficient and prompt handling of all changes to control IT infrastructure, minimizing the number and impact of any related incidents upon service.